-The Master of Arts in Teaching (M.A.T.) at JMU is designed to lead to initial licensure to teach in some areas.
+The Master of Arts in Teaching at JMU is designed to lead to initial licensure to teach in some areas.
 Two program formats exist for completing a M.A.T. degree.
 One program format (the Fifth-Year Format) forms the last phase of five-year teacher licensure programs.
-This format is designed to serve students who have completed the appropriate prerequisite requirements in an undergraduate education program at JMU.
-(The course offerings listed in the fifth-year M.A.T. will not be offered until the summer or fall semester of 2004, to accommodate first year undergraduate students entering JMU in the fall of 2000.)

-The second M.A.T. program format (the Content Minor Format) provides an option for individuals who have completed an undergraduate major corresponding to the required content of the teaching area to be pursued.
-This M.A.T. requires graduate level course work in an arts and sciences content discipline related to the content of the teaching area.
+This format is designed to serve candidates who have completed the appropriate prerequisite requirements in an undergraduate education program at JMU.
+(The course offerings listed in the fifth-year M.A.T. may not be offered until the summer or fall semester of 2004, to accommodate first year undergraduate students entering JMU in the fall of 2000.)
+The second M.A.T. program format (the Post-Baccalaureate Format) provides an option for individuals who have completed an undergraduate degree and wish to complete requirements for a teaching license.
+Currently, the Post-Baccalaureate M.A.T. format pertains to Early Childhood Education candidates only.
+See Page 67 for information.